sg208/sg-vue-pkg/README.md

 # sg208-button

-This is a simple Vue 3 components library with only two components available at this time, `SgButton` and `SgButtonText`.
+This is a small NPM package for a simple Vue 3 components library with only two components available at this time, `SgButton` and `SgButtonText`.

 ## Installation